asleshadesetty/Explainability-Audit-/README.md

 1. Go to [colab.research.google.com](https://colab.research.google.com)
 2. Upload `ExplainabilityAudit.ipynb`
 3. Set runtime to GPU: Runtime → Change runtime type → T4 GPU
-4. Run Cell 1 to install dependencies, then run cells in order
+4. Run  1 to install dependencies, then run s in order
 5. Full run takes about 35 minutes on T4

 Alternatively, run `Desetty_Explainability_Audit_Experiment.py` in any Python environment with the dependencies below.